ZexinChen/AlphaTracker/Manual/Colab.md

 ## Step 2:

-Open the `AlphaTrackerCOLAB.ipynb`, which can be found at this [link here](https://colab.research.google.com/drive/1MVyZE73jzOI7bILU9vQttOpU3abK4daa?usp=sharing).
+Open the `AlphaTrackerCOLAB_12-2-20.ipynb`, which can be found at this [link here](https://colab.research.google.com/drive/1SE3NpoTOjZqt8AftP5taNCQ8efWUanQW?usp=sharing).
 You have now opened your Python session

 <br>